Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent1

 M, #27511, b.
 30 October 1883, d.
 17 May 1962

-Consanguinity Index=0.6%
+Consanguinity Index=0.59%

-Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent was born on 30 October 1883.2 He was the son of Sir Edmund Bernard Fitzalan-Howard, 1st Viscount FitzAlan of Derwent and Lady Mary Caroline Bertie.1 He married Joyce Elizabeth Mary Langdale, daughter of Colonel Philip Joseph Langdale and Gertrude Lysley Derriman, on 9 May 1922.2 He and Joyce Elizabeth Mary Langdale were divorced in 1955.2 He died on 17 May 1962 at age 78.2
+Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent was born on 30 October 1883.2 He was the son of Edmund Bernard Fitzalan-Howard, 1st Viscount FitzAlan of Derwent and Lady Mary Caroline Bertie.1 He married Joyce Elizabeth Mary Langdale, daughter of Colonel Philip Joseph Langdale and Gertrude Lysley Derriman, on 9 May 1922.2 He and Joyce Elizabeth Mary Langdale were divorced in 1955.2 He died on 17 May 1962 at age 78.2

-Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent was educated at Oratory School, South Kensington, London, England.2 He was educated at New College, Oxford University, Oxford, Oxfordshire, England.2 He gained the rank of Captain in the service of the 11th Hussars.2 He fought in the First World War between 1914 and 1916, where he was wounded.2 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1922.2 He succeeded to the title of 2nd Viscount Fitzalan of Derwent, of Derwent, co.
-Derby [U.K., 1921] on 18 May 1947.2
+He was educated at Oratory School, Oxfordshire, EnglandG.2 He was educated at New College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He gained the rank of Captain in the 11th Hussars.2 He fought in the First World War between 1914 and 1916, where he was wounded.2 He was Assistant Private Secretary to the Lord-Lieutenant of Ireland in 1921.3 He was appointed Officer, Order of the British Empire (O.B.E.) in 1922.2 He succeeded as the 2nd Viscount Fitzalan of Derwent, of Derwent, co.
+Derby [U.K., 1921] on 18 May 1947.2 He was director of National Bank.3 He was director of Pullman Car Company.3 He was director of British Central Africa Company.3

 Children of Henry Edmund Fitzalan-Howard, 2nd Viscount FitzAlan of Derwent and Joyce Elizabeth Mary Langdale